Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 Conclusion

-The Selenium 3 to 4 upgrade is a major step in web testing, especially for teams leveraging Software Testing Services.
+The Selenium 3 to 4 upgrade is a major step in web testing, especially for teams leveraging Software Testing Company.
 Selenium 4 is faster on multiple platforms and is effective by utilizing the W3C WebDriver standard, thus no extra servers are needed.
 Testers now possess better and easier tools because of new functionality like relative locators, Chrome DevTools Protocol integration, and better window and tab handling.

 Frequently Asked Questions